imhicihu/ISKM2017/README.md

 * Dependencies
      - _the less, the better_.
 A personal [motto](http://dictionary.cambridge.org/es/diccionario/ingles/motto)
 * Database configuration
      - the same CMS provides an inner control- self-automatic system.
-A weekly backup is done for third-parties to prevent corruption.
+A weekly backup is done for third-parties to prevent corruption but mostly for *security* reasons.
 A monthly backup is programmed via Cpanel (FTP or via internal File Manager)
 * How to run tests
      - No data is provided.
-From the beginning, some privacy & security issues must be fulfilled.
+From the beginning to the final of this project, some privacy & security issues must be fulfilled.
 * Deployment instructions
-     - This repo is a project related with a symposium.
-So, the _rationale_ begins and ends with it.
+     - This repo is a project related with a [symposium](http://www.imhicihu-conicet.gob.ar/iskm2017/).
+So, this _rationale_ begins and ends with it.

 ### Contribution guidelines ###